 If you are taking a parental leave while in residency:

 Please advise saskdocs of the start and end dates of your leave.
-We will send you an amendment to your ROS to adjust the education end date in your contract.
+We will send you an amendment to your ROS to adjust the education end date in your agreement.
 Your grace period would continue to be six months following date of completion of your training.
 Deferrals for parental leave while in residency do not extend your ROS commitment.

 If you are taking a parental leave while in practice: